instayu/html-5-calander/YUIConf-2013-Speaker-Info.md

 The resolution for the presentation screens is **1280X720**.

+### Speaker Practice Sessions

+Please plan to attend at least one practice session for your presentation.
+We have assigned meeting rooms and times in this document: https://docs.google.com/document/d/1PtVGYEOhFrFFstOQH0DPdCyvSgzwoQsVcjK6EN_FInE/edit#

 ##Tips for Giving a Great Tech Talk
 These are the tips we've amassed over the years on how to give a great tech talk.